Employee Leaves, Holidays, and Other Absences

 These conditions apply to all shared leave donations:

 - Unclassified employees may donate sick leave only.
 The donor's leave balance must be 480 hours or more after the donation unless the donor is terminating employment with the University.

-- Classified employees may donate sick leave and/or vacation leave.
+- University support staff may donate sick leave and/or vacation leave.
 The donor's vacation leave balance must be 80 hours or more after a donation of vacation leave; the donor's sick leave balance must be 480 hours or more after a donation of sick leave.
 These balances are not required when the donor is terminating employment with the University.

 - Shared leave awarded but not used by a recipient will be returned to the donor(s) on a pro-rated basis if the donor(s) is still employed in an eligible position at the University.

 All eligible employees may receive paid leave for medically approved recovery time away from work for donating organs, tissue, and marrow, blood, or blood products in accordance with the following criteria: